In previous posts, I have acknowledged the big decision it is for a family to decide to adopt.

 Most of the expecting mothers who choose adoption are college-aged.
 Being younger makes it common for them not to feel ready or properly equipped.
 This lack of readiness causes them to seek an alternative life for their child.

-Another big reason young women put their children up for adoption is timing and resources.
+Another big reason women place their children for adoption is timing and resources.
 They may already have children or have a busy job draining most of their energy.
 The lack of timing and resources can be very stressful and is a big factor in deciding to adopt.

 Hopefully, that gives you a little glimpse into why an expecting mother would choose adoption for her child.
 The bottom line is that she lacks support, readiness or timing, or resources.
 She often wants more for her child than she can provide.